 1. How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

 Westward School is a mixed one form entry Independent School in Walton-On-Thames for children aged 3 to 11 years of age.

-Westward is a non-selective school for entry into its Early Years, but an assessment is required for entry into years 1 to 6.
+Westward is a non-selective school for entry into its Early Years (Nursery and Reception), but an assessment is required for entry into Years 1 to 6.
 The school is committed to addressing the needs of each and every pupil.